 Does the detox program take an evidence-based approach to treatment?

 Many experimental treatment methodologies and medications currently exist which are still too new or scarcely utilized to be scientifically proven to have long-term effectiveness.
-It is always preferable to seek out programs which adhere to evidence-based protocols in their treatment model.
+It is always preferable to seek out programs that adhere to evidence-based protocols in their treatment model.

 How much emphasis is placed on aftercare?

-A good Atlanta detox center will continually instill in its patients the importance of taking the necessary steps to further their recovery once detox has been completed.
+A good detox center will continually instill in its patients the importance of taking the necessary steps to further their recovery once detox has been completed.
 Exit assessments, referrals to (and affiliations with) inpatient/outpatient treatment or sober living providers, and counseling sessions to devise long-term recovery plans are all hallmarks of a program with an optimal approach toward aftercare.